-This is a blog that is linked to the work I am doing as an independent researcher in different topics regarding urban sustainability and resilience, social justice and cultural development. www.sustainablesanti.com
+This is a blog that is linked to the work I am doing as an independent researcher in different topics regarding spatial and urban sustainability, community resiliency, social justice and cultural development. www.sustainablesanti.com

 The Earth and its moon almost form a binary planet system.
 The moon is enormous—relative to the size of its planet—compared with the rest of the solar system.
 Since the 1960s, spacecraft and astronauts have been able to “step back” far enough to capture combined portraits of the Earth and its moon, separated by some 240,000 miles.
 Gathered below are some of the best of these portraits, some from as far away as 100 million miles.